-18. SAFETY REGULATIONS
+17. SAFETY REGULATIONS

-- 18.1.
-A boat that retires from a race shall notify the race committee as soon as possible. - 18.2.
-Boats are required to check in by sailing astern on starboard tack, hailing their sail number to the Race Committee Signal Boat before the start of the first race each day and/or the first race following any postponement ashore. - 19.
-PRIZES Prizes will be awarded as indicated in the Notice of Race. - 20.
+- 17.1.
+All boats shall carry safety equipment as required by local marine regulations - 17.2.
+All boats shall carry a VHF radio - 17.3.
+A boat that retires from a race shall notify the race committee as soon as possible. - 17.4.
+Boats are required to check in by sailing astern on starboard tack, hailing their sail number to the Race Committee Signal Boat before the start of the first race each day and/or the first race following any postponement ashore. - 18.PRIZES Awards will be given to 1st, 2nd, 3rd, in each fleet. - 19.
 DISCLAIMER OF LIABILITY Competitors participate in the regatta entirely at their own risk.
 See RRS 4, Decision to Race.
 Percy Priest Yacht Club will not accept any liability for material damage or personal injury or death sustained in conjunction with or prior to, during, or after the regatta.
 Competitors agree that the race organizers (organizing authority, race committee, protest committee, host club, sponsors, or any other organization or official) will not be responsible for damage to any boat or other property or the injury to any competitor, including death, sustained as a result of participation in this event.
-As an inducement to the race organizers to produce the regatta, each competitor agrees that by participating in this event each competitor is deemed to have waived all claims against and released the race organizers from any and all liability associated with such competitor's participation in this event to the fullest extent permitted by law and is deemed to have warranted that he has obtained this same release of the race organizers by each crew member. - 21.
-INSURANCE Each participating boat shall be insured by its owner with valid third-party liability insurance.
+As an inducement to the race organizers to produce the regatta, each competitor agrees that by participating in this event each competitor is deemed to have waived all claims against and released the race organizers from any and all liability associated with such competitor's participation in this event to the fullest extent permitted by law and is deemed to have warranted that he has obtained this same release of the race organizers by each crew member. - 20.INSURANCE Each participating boat shall be insured by its owner with valid third-party liability insurance